 Lack of motivation

 Muscle soreness or weakness

 Now, you can pass on these useful tips to help your patients enjoy the most wonderful time of the year:

-Eat Healthy: Encourage your patients to eat healthy by incorporating plenty of fruit and vegetables into their diets.
+Encourage your patients to eat healthfully by incorporating plenty of fruit and vegetables into their diets.
 Overindulging in holiday treats can contribute to exhaustion and fatigue.

 It’s true that holidays can be stressful and exhausting for many of us.
 But they can also be a magical time filled with family, friends and fun.
 Here’s wishing you a bright, merry and peaceful holiday season spent with loved ones!